Richard J. Donovan Correctional Facility

 Richard J. Donovan Correctional Facility (RJD) is a California state prison in unincorporated southern San Diego County, California, near San Diego.
 It is operated by the California Department of Corrections and Rehabilitation.
 The facility sits on 780 acre.
 It is the only state prison in San Diego County.
-It is named for Richard J. Donovan.
+It is named for American politician Richard J. Donovan.

 The prison is situated on a mesa about 1.5 mi from the Mexico–United States border, in the foothills of Otay Mesa overlooking the border.
 The Otay Mesa site is shared with six other properties related to law enforcement: